Contact Us

 Figure 4: The three phases of the AI and ML cloud journey

-1. Define business objectives, performance metrics, and KPIs to monitor the ML models framed from the business objective
+1. Define business objectives, performance metrics, and key performance indicators (KPIs) to monitor ML models effectively

-2. Develop a strategy and change management roadmap to align the organization's people, processes, and technology for healthy adoption rates
+2. Develop a strategy and change management road map that aligns people, processes, and technology for healthy adoption rates

-3. Delineate roles and responsibilities of the skills required for effective functioning of the project, such as those of program and project leader, industry experts, ML and technical architects, data engineers, algorithm developers, and ML and DevOps engineers
+3. Clearly delineate roles and responsibilities required for a successful project, such as program and project leaders, industry experts, ML and technical architects, data engineers, algorithm developers, and ML and DevOps engineers

-4. Assess the current and future-state cloud platform to design solution architecture and the data pipeline in line with policies, regulations, and required cloud services
+4. Assess the current and future-state cloud platform to design solution architecture and data pipelines in line with policies and regulations

-5. Choose and appropriate cloud architecture whether it's hybrid or multi-cloud, as suited to the specific business needs of the project
+5. Choose an appropriate cloud architecture, whether it's hybrid or multicloud, as suited to the specific business needs of the project

-6. Plan steps and activities along with timelines and phases for IT provisioning and strengthen relevant cloud skills in parallel
+6. Plan timelines and phases for IT provisioning and strengthen relevant cloud skills in parallel

 Bringing it to life: Transforming invoicing

-A global healthcare organization wanted to transform its invoice processing.
+A global healthcare organization wanted to transform its invoice process.
 A detailed assessment of customer pain points revealed the need for a low/no-touch invoice processing strategy.
-By gathering raw data from 3.6 million+ invoice lines and building a data and ML pipeline on the cloud, Genpact's ML algorithms predicted the probability of invoices likely to be paid late with 87% accuracy using customer segmentation variables that influence customer payment behavior.
-With these insights, past due invoices decreased from 20–25% to less than 12%.
+By gathering raw data from 3.6 million+ invoice lines and building a data and ML pipeline on the cloud, Genpact's ML algorithms predicted the probability of invoices likely to be paid late.
+We were able to do this with 87% accuracy using customer segmentation variables that influence customer payment behavior.
+Using these insights, past-due invoices decreased from 20%–25% to less than 12%.

 1. Deploy complete data pipeline and data preprocessing with cloud services as outlined in the plan stage

-2. Collect data sources, configure data ingestion, data transformation, data storage, and existing ML projects (training and testing pipelines) on the cloud
+2. Collect data sources and configure data ingestion, data transformation, data storage, and existing ML projects (training and testing pipelines) on the cloud

 1. Develop the ML model and choose the best model based on quantitative and qualitative measures, ensuring reproducibility through a version control of data and models along with parameters in the ML system